 Organisations therefore will have considerable flexibility to decide how best to run their general meetings, in line with these measures above.

 Organisations are still expected to make reasonable efforts to ensure their shareholders or members are provided with normal levels of engagement during a virtual meeting.

 What are the governance implications of the new Act for your organisation?

 If a company or incorporated charity has already held an AGM or other general meeting during lockdown, the Act can validate the meetings which have already taken place, even if not held in line with the governing document, and could also validate resolutions passed at those meetings.
 However, your organisation will have still needed to comply with rules governing members’ meetings which are not addressed by the Act, such as notice and quorum provisions.

-Most importantly, even if your organisation does not propose to hold a general meeting this summer it would be advisable to consider holding a general meeting virtually before 30 September 2020 to amend your governing document so that your organisation has the flexibility to facilitate partial or wholly virtual general meetings after September 2020, if your governing document does not already contain express provisions allowing this.
+Most importantly, even if your organisation does not propose to hold a general meeting this autumn it would be advisable to consider holding a general meeting virtually before 30 December 2020 to amend your governing document so that your organisation has the flexibility to facilitate partial or wholly virtual general meetings after December 2020, if your governing document does not already contain express provisions allowing this.

 What about unincorporated organisations?